 How could they traverse this great continent without compasses, but using stars and oral maps?

-- Landcare.
-Aboriginal people managed country carefully through controlled burning to maximise productivity.
+Aboriginal people managed country carefully, for example through controlled burning to maximise productivity.
 They possessed ethno-botanical knowledge linked to specific places and environments.
 This resulted in very fertile soils.

 Aboriginal people had an intimate knowledge of bush medicine, including organic and inorganic chemistry and how to apply acid/base techniques.
 For example, they treated poisonous plants (such as cycads and nardoo) to make them usable for food or medicine or kill animals for food (e.g. fish).
 They also knew how to transform Spinifex resin into a very strong glue.
 This knowledge is based on chemical reactions that occur during fermentation, combustion, pyrolysis and calcination.